MRtrix3/MRtrix3.github.io/README.md

 So just to be clear, when generating the html list of publications, the static site generation will always prioritise a manually-specified link, regardless of whether or not a link exists in `publications.yml`. *So you do not, and in fact should not, make any manual edits in `publications.yml`.*

-## For content contributors : Writing posts
+## For content contributors : Writing new posts

 All blog posts are stored in `_posts` and can be written using markdown using the [kramdown syntax](http://kramdown.gettalong.org/syntax.html).
 However, posts follow strict rules regarding subdirectory location and naming convention.
 Additionally, there is some addtional metadata that needs to be incorporated at the start of your post.
 Hence, to make this a bit easier for bloggers, I've provided a companion script `newpost.py` at the top directory of the site that will correctly initialise a new post. e.g.